ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/10_Pon_Kutnisa.md

 I was extremely angry.
 I grabbed the hammer from the man's hand,
 And struck him at his back.
-I struck so hard, echoed with a loud sound.
+I struck so hard, with a loud echo.
 I broke his backbone, killed him,
 And kicked him down to Hell.
 I shook the foundations of the walnut piles,